Healthy Homes Assessment Karamu

 Draught Stopping Karamu

-If you are able to feel external air getting in, or see a clear draught from a hole or gap, then it is most likely a gap or hole that requirements sealing in somehow.
+If you are able to feel external air entering or a clear draught from a gap or hole that is, it is probably a gap or hole that needs sealing in some way.
 Large cracks and gaps should be permanently stopped.
-Cracks that are greater than 3mm and allow air to enter or exit within your house require the sealing.
-For example, if the open fireplace isn’t used it can cause draughts and must be sealed from.
-Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent imaginable.
+The gaps that exceed 3mm that allow air in or out within the home require sealing.
+For instance, if an open fireplace is not in use, it may cause draughts and should be blocked from.
+Landlords and property managers are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.

-There is no require to block up intentional holes or gaps in the building.
-For instance, small gaps around windows and doors could be necessary to allow for movement within the building as the household warms and cools to allow them to be shut and opened, rather than sticking.
-We will test all doors and windows during your Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow movement of the structure as the house warms and cools in order to let them be opened and closed rather than being stuck.
+We will check every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections